Indicators: Learning Objectives

 The digital technologies learning objectives and indicators of progression have been replaced with learning progressions in the two technological areas: computational thinking for digital technologies and designing and developing digital outcomes.

-The Indicators of Progression (Indicators) provide support for teachers to interpret the Learning Objectives (LOs) for each specialist knowledge and skill technology component.
-They:
+Indicators of Progression (Indicators) support teachers to interpret the Learning Objectives (LOs) for each specialist knowledge and skill technology component.

 - provide guidance to teachers on what they could do to support student learning at curriculum levels 6–8

-- provide indicators of what students should know or be able to do at curriculum levels 6–8; and
+- provide indicators of what students should know or be able to do at curriculum levels 6–8

 - indicate the achievement standard(s) that align to the Learning Objective at curriculum levels 6–8.

-The Teacher Guidance highlights the importance of the teacher’s role in supporting student learning.
-It also acknowledges how the nature of teaching needs to change to ensure students are able to take more responsibility for their learning as they progress from curriculum levels 6-8 of the NZC.
-This has been emphasised by using the following terms to denote this shift in responsibilities from teacher to student.
+Teacher Guidance highlights the importance of the teacher’s role in supporting student learning.
+In addition, it acknowledges the need for changing the nature of teaching so students can become more responsible for their own learning as they progress from curriculum levels 6-8 of the NZC.
+The following terms denote this shift in responsibilities from teacher to student.

-- Provide is used when the teacher takes full responsibility for introducing and explicitly teaching new knowledge/skill or practices.
+Provide – teacher takes full responsibility for introducing and explicitly teaching new knowledge/skill or practices.

-- Guide is used when the teacher assumes students will have some level of understanding/competency to draw from but continues to take the majority of the responsibility for developing these understandings further.
+Guide – teacher assumes students already have some level of understanding or competency and continue to take responsibility for developing these understandings.

-The Indicators describe specific understandings and capabilities that students should be able demonstrate consistently if they are to be considered to have met the related learning objective.
-The indicators for each level should be viewed "collectively" as indicating the LO at that level.
+The Indicators describe specific understandings and capabilities students should be able demonstrate consistently.
+Once this occurs, students are likely to have met the related learning objective.

 Learning Objectives of the specialist Knowledge and Skills strands